Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Methods

 \subsection{Data}

-In the present study we used four datasets:\\ \textbf{British Lexicon Project (BLP)}: Large-scale British English visual lexical decision database \citep{keuleers2012british}.
+In the present study we used four datasets\footnote{Data, code and analysis scripts can be found in the Supplementary Materials at \url{https://osf.io/tyfdr/}).}:\\ \textbf{British Lexicon Project (BLP)}: Large-scale British English visual lexical decision database \citep{keuleers2012british}.
 The final dataset contained 28,482 word forms.
 We modelled this dataset with trigrams and word embeddings grounded in vision from \citet{shahmohammadi2021learning}.\\ \textbf{Dutch Lexicon Project (DLP)}: Large-scale Dutch visual lexical decision database \citep{keuleers2010practice}.
 The final dataset contained 13,675 word forms.
 We modelled this dataset with trigrams and fasttext embeddings \citep{grave2018learning}.\\ \textbf{Estonian}: This dataset was first introduced in \citet{chuang2020estonian}.
 The final dataset contained 4,093 wordforms of 230 lemmas, thus on average 17.8 wordforms per lemma (range from 2 to 28).
-We modelled this dataset with trigrams and fasttext embeddings.\\ \textbf{Taiwan Mandarin}: This dataset was first introduced in \citet{chuang2021discriminative} based on \citet{fon2004preliminary}.
+We modelled this dataset with trigrams and fasttext embeddings \citep{grave2018learning}.\\ \textbf{Taiwan Mandarin}: This dataset was first introduced in \citet{chuang2021discriminative} based on \citet{fon2004preliminary}.
 It contained 7,349 words with one to five syllables.
-We used a phone-based representation where vowels are combined with a number indicating lexical tone (e.g. \begin{CJK*}{UTF8}{gbsn} 一下子\end{CJK*}, eng. \textit{abruptly}, is represented as \texttt{i1.x.ia4.z.ii5}) and fasttext embeddings.
+We used a phone-based representation where vowels are combined with a number indicating lexical tone (e.g. \begin{CJK*}{UTF8}{gbsn} 一下子\end{CJK*}, eng. `abruptly', is represented as \texttt{i1.x.ia4.z.ii5}) and fasttext embeddings \citep{grave2018learning}.

 The four datasets pose different challenges: English and Dutch have limited inflectional morphology, therefore the challenge of the BLP and DLP datasets lies in modelling a large number of different lemmas.
 The dataset for Estonian, with its rich inflectional system, challenges our models to accurately map many different forms for only a few different lemmas.
 Finally, the challenge of the Mandarin dataset lies in modelling both segmental (phone) and suprasegemental (tone) information.